arnemoor/tmerelay/docs/images.md

 ## Goals
 - Allow sending an image with an optional caption via `warelay send` for both providers.
-- Allow auto-replies (Twilio webhook, Twilio poller, Web inbox) to return an image (optionally with text) when configured.
+- Allow auto-replies (WhatsApp Twilio webhook, WhatsApp Twilio poller, WhatsApp Web inbox) to return an image (optionally with text) when configured.
-- For the Web provider, also support audio/voice, video, and generic documents with sensible per-type limits.
+- For the WhatsApp Web provider, also support audio/voice, video, and generic documents with sensible per-type limits.
 - Keep the “one command at a time” queue intact; media fetch/serve must not block other replies longer than necessary.
 - Avoid introducing new external services: reuse the existing Tailscale Funnel port to host media for Twilio.

 ## CLI & Config Surface
-- `warelay send --media <path-or-url> [--message <caption>] [--provider twilio|web]`
+- `warelay send --media <path-or-url> [--message <caption>] [--provider wa-twilio|wa-web]`
   - `--media` optional; `--message` remains required for now (caption can be empty string to send only media).
   - `--dry-run` prints the resolved payload including hosted URL (twilio) or file path (web).
   - `--json` emits `{ provider, to, sid/messageId, mediaUrl, caption }`.